 So much so that I suddenly became convinced that while we are physical entities on this planet, our awareness or consciousness is the true version of what we really are.

 It’s with us from the time we’re born until the day we pass.
-And as energy, our true form, we live on and on with no expiration date in site.
+And as energy, our true form, we live on and on with no expiration date in sight.

 If that’s confused you I apologize.
 Actually I can barely grasp what it means myself.
 So the reason for this article?